KNDavid/Credit-Scoring-Classification/README.md

 # Credit-Scoring-Classification

 ## Overview
 This project aims to develop a credit scoring model using historical banking data.
-The goal is to predict the credit score of customers based on various features.
+The goal is to predict customers' credit score based on various features.
 The project involves several steps, including data exploration, data preprocessing, feature engineering, feature selection, model building, evaluation, and application on new data.

 ## Table of Contents
 - Introduction